-At the heart of the convivial restaurant, which features colourful cushions, stools, wooden tables and coloured lights, is chef and owner Boo, whose personality is as bright and bold as the tastes of the delicious cuisine she prepares.
+At the heart of the convivial restaurant is chef and owner Boo, whose personality is as bright and bold as the tastes of the delicious cuisine she prepares.
 When not cooking up a storm in the open kitchen she is known to mingle with the customers, talking about the home-style food from Isan, her region of Thailand and making them feel like a guest in a Thai family home.

 This is the perfect place for diners to explore the tastes of Thailand beyond the standard Thai fare offered in most Brisbane restaurants, although Boo also offers a handful of familiar dishes such as fish cakes, curry puffs, Panang or Massaman Curry and Pad Thai, but with her own flavour stamp.
 Her menu, which features traditional Isan dishes from her home in the regional north (think salads, BBQ skewers, noodles and seafood), is written in a personal explanatory way, with stories behind the dishes and flavours, making it easier to decide on what to order.

-Recommended to start are the juicy Satay Chicken Skewers (made from chicken Maryland) with fragrant house made peanut sauce or the Thai Fried Chive Pancake, crunchy on the outside and cake-like inside or the Crab Net Rolls (deep fried and filed with crab and prawn meat), served with plum sauce.
+From the main menu, recommended starters include the juicy Satay Chicken Skewers (made from chicken Maryland) with fragrant house made peanut sauce, tender Salt and Pepper Calamari (tossed in salt and pepper sauce) or the Crab Net Rolls (deep fried and filed with crab and prawn meat), served with plum sauce.

 For Mains you can't go past 'Boo's Favourites', including her signature Isan or Thai Papaya Salad, which comes from her hometown and is rarely found in Australian restaurants, The platter to share is a mix of pork crackling, Asian ham, boiled eggs, rice noodles and tender chicken skewers.
 Another must try is the Whole Barramundi with 3 flavour sauce: deep fried whole baby Barramundi fish served with an authentic Thai 3 flavour sauce (sweet, sour, spicy), with cherry tomatoes, pineapple, lychee and chillies.

-Boo's Head Chef Aeey hails from Bangkok and brings his own creative flair to the menu with 'Chef's Special Flavours' such as Bao Buns with crispy pork belly and his own special teriyaki mayonnaise, Hainanese Chicken Rice.
+Boo's Head Chef Aeey hails from Bangkok and brings his own creative flair to the menu with 'Chef's Special Flavours' such as Bao Buns with crispy pork belly and his own special teriyaki mayonnaise, as well as Hainanese Chicken Rice.
 Must try is the Thai Duck Curry with Lychee, Pineapple & Basil - succulent boneless duck with lychees, cherry tomatoes and pineapple and basil - or the delectable Massaman Lamb Shanks (unique blend of Thai and Indian flavours with cinnamon stick).

 No visit to Boo's Kitchen would be complete without ordering one of the Thai salads for which the northern region is known.
-Customarily here all meals are accompanied by a salad and choices at Boo's include Isan Spicy Wagyu Steak Salad (spring onion, coriander, mint, lime juice, dried chilli and tender strips of beef) or Papaya Salad as well as traditional laab (dry salads) such as Minced Pork, Thai Fried Salmon and Boo's super popular Duck Salad, made from a family recipe) and Isan sausages (specially made by Boo with a mixture of pork & herbs sliced and served with fresh cucumber and sticky rice and dipping sauce).
+Customarily here all meals are accompanied by a salad and choices at Boo's include Isan Spicy Wagyu Steak Salad (spring onion, coriander, mint, lime juice, dried chilli and tender strips of beef), traditional laab (dry salads traditionally served with rice), Super popular dishes include Boo's Duck Salad (made from a family recipe) and Isan sausages (specially made by Boo with a mixture of pork & herbs sliced and served with fresh cucumber and sticky rice and dipping sauce).